 Excessive tiredness.
-Even where a person with depression sleeps excessively, they may not be able to overcome feelings of tiredness.
+Even when a person with depression sleeps excessively, they may not be able to overcome feelings of tiredness.
 They may have difficulty concentrating, making decisions, or remembering things.

 People suffering from depression can experience a reduced appetite and weight loss or may instead crave food and gain weight.